C-Loftus/orca-intro-guide/README.md

 - There is no plugin system like in NVDA
     - You can [create scripts](#scripting-orca) and bundle them inside Orca but this is less straightforward

+### Accessible Applications

+A very brief and non exhaustive list of some accessible applications that work with Orca can be found [here](./applications.md)

 ### Useful Websites for Documentation

 * https://orca.gnome.org/